 Jeremy is the Clinical Director of Metro North Hospital and Health Service’s Alcohol and Drug Service.
 His interests include dual diagnosis and the growing prevalence of pharmaceutical opioid dependence.

-Raylee has been involved in suicide prevention and supporting the bereaved by suicide for the past 20+ years.
-Her involvement has been at State, National & International level.
-She was the founding member of the NFP organisation, Care for Life: Suicide Prevention Assoc. and is a member of Suicide Prevention Australia [SPA] and the International Association for Suicide Prevention [IASP].
-Raylee received a LIFE Award from SPA in 2006 for her contribution to suicide prevention in Australia,a Premiers Award for Queensland Seniors in 2010 and a Gold Coast City Community Services Award in 2016 for her work in suicide prevention at a State and local level.
-Raylee’s background is in Education with TAFE and Qld Health under the Qld Health, Suicide Prevention Strategy.
+Raylee has been involved in suicide prevention and supporting the bereaved by suicide for over 20 years at state, national and international levels.
+She was the founding member of Care for Life: Suicide Prevention Assoc. and is a member of Suicide Prevention Australia (SPA) and the International Assoc for Suicide Prevention.
+Raylee received an Order of the Medal in the General Division (OAM) for Service to Community Health in the Queen’s Birthday honoury awards on 14 June 2021.
+She has also received a LIFE Award from SPA in 2006; a Premiers Award for Queensland Seniors in 2010 and a Gold Coast City Community Services Award in 2016 for work in suicide prevention.

 Ray has over 30 years’ experience in the Queensland Police Service which has included operational, investigative, training and legal positions.
 He is currently the Inspector in charge of the Fortitude Valley Police Division.
 Ray is a Barrister at Law and a Director of the Queensland Police Credit Union.